Professor Mary Holland

-To build on the skills developed during the introductory summer classes, we strongly recommend that students enroll in a fall section of the Graduate Lawyering class.
-In Graduate Lawyering students receive frequent, individualized feedback on legal research and writing assignments in a seminar environment as they continue to explore how law and fact unite in legal analysis.
-Our LLM students come from a wide variety of backgrounds; offering multiple sections of Graduate Lawyering allows our faculty to take into account differences in students’ language and practice experience.
+To build on the skills developed during the introductory summer classes, we strongly recommend that students enroll in Graduate Lawyering I. In Graduate Lawyering I students receive frequent, individualized feedback on legal research and writing assignments in a seminar environment as they continue to explore how law and fact unite in legal analysis.

-In addition to these curricular opportunities, the Law School offers academic support to LLM students through a variety of programs, including a non-credit Legal English class, English conversation groups, and workshops on particular skills.
+In addition to these curricular opportunities, the Law School offers academic support to LLM students through a variety of programs, including a non-credit Legal English class, and presentations on particular skills.
 For more information, click here.